-The fourth transatlantic orchestra project will take place in August 2017 and involve around eighty students from Cuba and Europe.
+The fourth transatlantic orchestra project took place in August 2017 and involved around eighty students from Cuba and Europe.

-This year the focus will be on the world premiere of a piece by the Cuban composer Jenny Peña.
-The conductor will be Duncan Ward, while teachers from the Balthasar Neumann Academy will prepare the programme in sectional rehearsals with the musicians.
+This year the focus was on the world premiere of a piece by the Cuban composer Jenny Peña.
+The conductor was Duncan Ward, while teachers from the Balthasar Neumann Academy prepared the programme in sectional rehearsals with the musicians.

-In addition to their work with the orchestra, the teachers will also pass on their knowledge in individual tutorials and chamber music rehearsals.
-There will additionally be opportunities to get to know contemporary Cuban music, including Cuban dance, Cuban rhythms, traditional musical styles and improvisation for strings and wind instruments.
+In addition to their work with the orchestra, the teachers also passed on their knowledge in individual tutorials and chamber music rehearsals.
+There were additional opportunities to get to know contemporary Cuban music, including Cuban dance, Cuban rhythms, traditional musical styles and improvisation for strings and wind instruments.

-All the rehearsals at the Teikyo Guesthouse in Berlin are open to the public, and observers are welcome at all times.
+All the rehearsals at the Teikyo Guesthouse in Berlin were open to the public, and observers welcome at all times.

-The transatlantic orchestra project is taking place in association with the Rheingau Music Festival.
+The transatlantic orchestra project took place in association with the Rheingau Music Festival.

-The 2017 Transatlantic Orchestra Project is supported by the Federal Foreign Office and by the Rheingau Music Festival as project and cooperation partner.
-Furthermore, the Hackenberg Foundation, the Bundesjugendorchester and several private persons contribute to the project.
+The 2017 Transatlantic Orchestra Project was supported by the Federal Foreign Office and by the Rheingau Music Festival as project and cooperation partner.
+Furthermore, the Hackenberg Foundation, the Bundesjugendorchester and several private persons contributed to the project.